T11x-TWRP/twrp_build/README.md

 ## `WORK IN PROGRESS.
 WILL EAT YOUR CAT.`

+## DISCLAIMER

+These are steps for Ubuntu 20.04 and Ubuntu 18.04.

 ## Prerequisites

 - Oracle JDK 7 *(installation steps can be found [here](#installing-oracle-jdk-7))*